diegojromerolopez/gelidum/README.md

 - [frozendict](https://pypi.org/project/frozendict/)

 ## Roadmap
+- [ ] Add a context manager to freeze a variable in a block.
 - [x] Freeze only when attributes are modified?
   Not exactly but structural sharing is used.
 - [ ] Include immutable collections.
 - [ ] Make some use-cases with threading/async module (i.e. server)

 ## Collaborations